jonathanpro117/Prueba5dic/README.md

 If neither is set, DarkBOT will load `lib/verifier.jar` from the working directory as before.

+If you already have a `verifier.jar` in place but want to bypass it and force the built-in verifier (for example, to avoid plugin signature errors on unsigned builds), start DarkBOT with:

+- JVM property: `-Ddarkbot.verifier.mode=builtin`
+- Environment variable: `DARKBOT_VERIFIER_MODE=builtin`

 ### Verificador integrado (sin Discord)

 Si el archivo `verifier.jar` no está presente (o no defines ninguna ruta personalizada), el bot usará ahora un verificador integrado: